-With 55 beds, five intake rooms and a revamped triage area, the new emergency department at Baylor Scott & White Medical Center – Irving is more equipped to handle the demands of the many patients who seek care each year.
+The ED at Baylor Scott & White Medical Center – Irving is more equipped to handle the demands of the many patients who seek emergency care in Irving each year.

 - A 64-slice CT scanner with advanced capabilities for CT angiograms to help diagnose stroke

-- A clinical observation unit for people undergoing testing, reducing the need to admit them to the hospital
+- A clinical observation unit in our Irving ER for people undergoing testing, reducing the need to admit them to the hospital

 - Screening and treatment that begins in the triage area to help reduce delays